pijer10/GPSTracker/README.md

-# GPS Tracking - ADDED on DEV
+# GPS Tracking - ADDED on test

 What is GPS Tracking Tool?
-It is a GPS-aware application, which will provide your current location and much more.

 ## How to install this apk file on your Android device?